DCzajkowski/auth-tests/README.md

 Feel free to make PRs to this repo.

 ## License
 License can be found in the `LICENSE` file.
-It is a simple MIT, which basically means, use it howewer you like.
+It is a simple MIT, which basically means -- use it howewer you like.